UniMath/agda-unimath/src/modal-logic/deduction.lagda.md

     theory ∪ theory-add-formula a theory' ⊆
       theory-add-formula a (theory ∪ theory') theory-add-formula-union-right a theory theory' =
-    union-swap-1-2 theory (Id-formula-Prop a) theory'
+    union-swap-1-2 theory (Id-modal-formula-Prop a) theory'

   inv-theory-add-formula-union-right :
     (a : modal-formula i)